SciML/DiffEqDocs.jl/docs/src/tutorials/discrete_stochastic_example.md

 Notice that this increases the amount of 3 at the end, reducing the falloff in the rate (though this model is kind of nonsensical).

-Note that even if the problem is a `DiscreteProblem`, `VariableRateJump`s and `VariableRateReaction`s require a continuous solver, like an ODE/SDE/DDE/DAE solver.
+Note that `VariableRateJump`s and `VariableRateReaction`s require a continuous problem, like an ODE/SDE/DDE/DAE problem.

 Lastly, we are not restricted to ODEs.
 For example, we can solve the same jump problem except with multiplicative noise on `u[4]` by using an `SDEProblem` instead: